Allvvar/EazySerializer/README.md

     public int Property2 { get; set; }
 }

-// Create an instance of DataSerializer with encryption enabled and pretty-printing turned on.
+// Create an instance of EazySerializer with encryption enabled and pretty-printing turned on.
-DataSerializer serializer = new DataSerializer(
+EazySerializer serializer = new EazySerializer(
     superSecure: true,
     prettyPrint: true,
     aesKey: "YourEncryptionKey",